 The road to real leadership is rarely a straight one.
 Among Canada’s most successful entrepreneurs, few have faced more obstacles than Zahra Al-Harazi.
-With a no-holds-barred attitude, Al-Harazi helps people and organizations realize their potential for success.
+With a no-holds-barred attitude, Al-Harazi helps people and organizations realize their potential for success through finding their purpose.
 She draws on her experience as a pioneering woman in the business world with a unique approach to attitude, leadership, and success, as well as her experience as a refugee, immigrant, entrepreneur, and community-builder.

 In recognition of her many accomplishments, Al-Harazi has been named one of Calgary’s Top 40 Under 40, Woman Entrepreneur of the Year by Chatelaine magazine, and one of Canada’s 100 most powerful women by WXN.
-She has also received the Queen Elizabeth II Diamond Jubilee Medal and the RBC Top 25 Immigrants to Canada Award.
+She has also received the Queen Elizabeth II Diamond Jubilee Medal for contributions to Canada, and the RBC Top 25 Immigrants to Canada Award.

-As a speaker, Al-Harazi has spoken to audiences in more than 20 countries, including Fortune 500 companies, entrepreneurs, government agencies, and professional organizations.
-Her clients have included The Royal Bank of Canada, TD Bank, Young Presidents Organization, WXN, PricewaterhouseCoopers, E&Y, University of Toronto, and the Government of Canada among many others.
+As a speaker, Al-Harazi has spoken to audiences in more than 20 countries, inspiring leading institutions such as Fortune 500 companies, entrepreneurs, government agencies, and professional organizations.
+Her clients have included The Royal Bank of Canada, Entrepreneurs’ Organization, Ernst & Young, Young Presidents Organization, WXN, PricewaterhouseCoopers, Great West Life, Telus, University of Toronto, and the Government of Canada, among many others.
 Her specialty is in understanding the complexities required for building a smart, skilled multi-generational workforce.

 Al-Harazi is a former Canadian Ambassador to UNICEF.
-She currently sits on the board of directors for The Walrus, and has written her first book, called What it Takes, to be published in 2020.
+She currently sits on the board of directors for The Walrus, and is the author of What it Takes, published January 2020.